Common hawthorn trees are a deciduous tree native in the UK and across Europe.

 Leaves: around 6cm in length and comprised of toothed lobes, which cut at least halfway to the middle or ‘mid-rib’.
 They turn yellow before falling in autumn.

 Flowers: hawthorn is hermaphrodite, meaning both male and female reproductive parts are contained within each flower.
 Flowers are highly scented, white or occasionally pink with five petals, and grow in flat-topped clusters.

 Fruits: once pollinated by insects, they develop into deep red fruits known as ‘haws’.

-Hawthorn trees need full sun and well-drained soil.
+Common Hawthorn hedge plants need full sun and well-drained soil.
 Water the hawthorn trees during dry spells for the first year.
 Afterward, they are drought resistant.
 Feed hawthorns annually for the first three years with a balanced fertilizer and every other year thereafter.
 Hawthorn trees need little pruning.
 Remove suckers that arise from the base of the trunk.
 Make cuts just beyond a lateral twig or bud that faces the direction in which you want the plant to grow.